 It’s also important to determine what part of the bird is affected when considering how to treat injured birds.
 If the bird has only minor leg injuries, the chances are that it will just fly away when you approach, and if it does, you shouldn’t try and capture it if it lands soon again afterwards.
 However, if it can’t fly away due to a wing injury, this is an instance when bird first aid can be appropriate.
 One thing you absolutely shouldn’t do is throw a captured bird into the air to help it fly, as you could make the injury worse.

 Once you’ve captured the bird, you’ll need to know what to do next.
 Darkness does much to calm birds down, so depending on the size of the bird, you should find an appropriately sized box that allows the bird to move around.
 Then poke some breathing holes into the box and line it with tissue paper before placing the bird inside.
 Warmth helps with shock too, so placing the box near a radiator or hot water bottle could really help.

 After you made the bird as comfortable as you can, you should contact your local vet or animal health professional and explain what has happened.
 They’ll provide you with some expert bird first aid advice and recommend the next course of action - whether that’s simply monitoring the bird’s condition or taking it into the clinic.

 Be Careful, Be Gentle, Be Smart

 If you ever find yourself in a position where you think you might need to provide bird first aid, you should always take a moment to consider your best course of action.
 It could be that it doesn’t need help or that you need to approach the situation in a particular way.
-Caution is very much the watchword when it comes to bird first aid, so for the bird’s sake, don’t just rush in.
+Caution is very much the watchword for bird first aid, so for the bird’s sake, don’t rush in.
 If you have any doubts at all, you should call a professional for advice as a bird’s life may well be at risk.